MrSchism/hashword/hashword-ruby/README.md

 Intended improvements are as follows:

 1. Add optional out to clipboard for easy copy-paste
-2. Create a version in python, java, and PHP
-3. GUI.
-It's going to happen.
+2. Append an octothorp to the beginning of the hash, thus adding a special character to the passwords